-MG Chemicals has an expansive portfolio of conformal coatings available to meet the current challenges of circuit board protection.
-These products are designed specifically to protect circuits from common contaminants like moisture, dust, chemical vapors, fungus, and corrosive gasses thereby extending product life.
+MG Chemicals has developed an expansive portfolio of conformal coatings to meet the current challenges of circuit board protection.
+These products are designed specifically to protect circuits from common contaminants like moisture, dust, chemical vapors, fungus, and corrosive gasses, thereby extending product life.

 With a wide array of chemistries available, such as acrylic, polyurethane, epoxy, silicone and UV cure, users can find a customized solution that balances protection requirements with processing needs.
 Our products come in a variety of viscosities ideal for either brush or selective spray application and are certified to industry-leading conformal coating standards like IPC-CC-830C and UL746E.
 Browse our available products and contact our technical support staff to determine which product is right for you.